 This category caters to multinational companies with offices in Canada and abroad.
 Intra-Company Transfers facilitate the transfer of employees to the Canadian branch of the company.
 These transfers can be temporary or on a longer-term basis.

 Designed to attract highly skilled workers and tech professionals, the Global Talent Stream expedites the work visa process for Canadian employers seeking top-tier global talent.
 The Global Skills Strategy program is divided into two streams: Category A for workers with a job offer and Category B for employers seeking specialized talent.

 Requirements for a Work Visa in Canada

 When applying for a work visa in Canada, it’s crucial to meet specific eligibility criteria to ensure a successful application.
 Different visa categories have varying entry requirements, tailored to the nature of the employment and your qualifications.
 Here’s an in-depth exploration of the essential prerequisites you need to fulfill:

 Temporary Work Permits (TWPs)

-For Temporary Work Permits, you typically need a job offer from a Canadian employer.
-This offer must include details about your role, salary, duration of employment, and the location of work in canada.
+Those wanting to become work permit holders under the TWPs program typically need an offer to work for a Canadian employer.
+This offer must include details about your role, salary, duration of employment, and the location of your employment in Canada.

-Additionally, employers may need a Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC), demonstrating that hiring a foreign worker won’t negatively impact the Canadian labor market.
+Additionally, employers may need a Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC), demonstrating that hiring a worker from a foreign country won’t negatively impact the Canadian labor market.